-Today’s photo food journal is part of “What I Ate Wednesdays” and shows a day’s worth of my healthy, vegan eats.
+Today’s photo food journal is part of “What I Ate Wednesdays” and shows a day’s worth of my healthy, whole food eats.

 Yesterday’s breakfast was a green smoothie with some special fruits from the farmers’ market including Concord grapes and pear.
 I like how the Vitamix pulverizes the grape seeds so I get the nutritional benefits without having to do the crunching myself.
 I used fresh kale for the green part:

 My husband thinks it’s disgusting when I put my food on the floor to get the best light for pictures and the cats sniff it, so this one is for him, ha ha:

 My appointment ran right up to lunch time, so I brought a brown rice and black bean salad with water-sauteed mushrooms and shallots, chopped bell pepper and celery, sunflower and pumpkin seeds, and avocado, served over romaine to eat in the car before heading back home.
 The apple was my dessert:

 I needed just a little something else to tide me over until dinner, so I had some celery and bell pepper served with almond and peanut butter as a topper later in the afternoon and before I went to the gym: